RHEED Overview

 Problem Statement

-Currently available RHEED systems can only analyze the structure of a crystal at sub-second cycle times, due to the long processing times involved.
+Currently available systems which process RHEED data to analyze material properties, such as crystal structure, can only perform inference at sub-second cycle times due to the long processing times involved.
 This limits the control possible over the crystal growth process.
 Faster capture and monitoring of crystal growth processes can help illuminate the physics behind such processes.
-They are also expensive due to proprietary hardware and software sold by a small number of companies.
+These systems are also expensive due to proprietary hardware and software sold by a small number of companies.

-The solution is to have a high-speed camera focussed on the substrate over which the crystal is grown.
-A convolutional neural network will be used to perform classification on the incoming images to isolate the diffraction peaks and fit to a 2-D Gaussian in real-time.
-A frame grabber board from Euresys with an onboard FPGA is utilized to interface the camera and compute required for the neural network.
-The neural network is converted into synthesizable RTL using HLS4ML (See HLS4ML under Research Projects) and Vivado HLS.
+In this case, the custom logic is a convolutional neural network that isolates the diffraction peaks of the incoming images and estimates their parameters.
+The neural network is trained in Python and converted into synthesizable RTL using HLS4ML (See HLS4ML under Research Projects) and Vivado HLS.
 More specific data on this process is detailed in this Medium article by Ryan Forelli.

 Current Work